Hair Restoration In Scottsdale AZ

 Insulin Like Growth Factor - (IGF)—a regulator of normal physiology in nearly every type of cell in the body.

-WHO SHOULD NOT HAVE PRP TREATMENT?
+WHO SHOULD NOT HAVE PRP TREATMENT FOR HAIR LOSS?

 Patients with history of heavy smoking, drug and alcohol use.
 Medical diagnosis such as platelet dysfunction syndromes, thrombocytopenias, hypofibrinogenaemia, hemodynamic instability, sepsis, acute and chronic Infections, chronic liver disease, anti-coagulation therapy, chronic skin diseases or cancer, metabolic and systemic disorders.